-Note that the questionnaires show the variable names used in the CAPI programme for Year 6.
-In some cases the variables in the data set have a different name where changes have been made to the question or routing between years.
-In these cases consult the questionnaire for each individual survey year which can be accessed via the UK Data Archive.
+Note that the questionnaire show the variable names used in the CAPI programme for Year 8.
+In some cases the variables in the data set have a different name where changes have been made to the question or routing between Years 7 and 8.

-4 Using the data
+4. Using the data